arinze-edeh/cloud-infrastructure-devops-labs/devops/infrastructure-as-code/terraform/aws-ec2-elastic-ip-association/README.md

 Hardcoding resource IDs in configuration files is a common shortcut that breaks immediately when IDs change across environment promotions (dev, staging, production).
 Attribute references like `aws_instance.ec2.id` cost nothing and eliminate an entire category of configuration errors.

-**`terraform fmt` output indicates which files changed**
+**`terraform fmt` reports every file it modifies, not the file you edited**

-When `terraform fmt` lists a file name in its output, that file was modified.
-When it produces no output for a given file, that file was already correctly formatted.
-Understanding this output helps distinguish between formatting-related and logic-related configuration issues.
+When `terraform fmt` lists a file name in its output, that file had style inconsistencies that were corrected.
+In this implementation, `terraform fmt` reported `provider.tf`, meaning that file needed reformatting while `main.tf` did not.
+This distinction matters: if `main.tf` had appeared in the output, it would have signalled a formatting problem introduced by the heredoc append.
+Silence on a file is confirmation it was already clean.

 **`terraform plan` is a correctness contract, not just a preview**